 See full summary »

-Shenandoah is arrested for murdering James Burgess when he is found bent of the body.
+Shenandoah is arrested for murdering James Burgess when he is found bent over the body.
 In truth, he was riding up when he heard the gunshots and rushed in to see what was wrong.
 He had been coming to visit James Burgess, who may know what his name is.
 The only witness is Burgess' little girl, who is now mute due to trauma of seeing her father murdered.
 Written by

 The Caller 1965 This is episode four of the western series, "A Man Called Shenandoah."
 Robert Horton stars as a man searching for clues to his lost memory.
 Horton cannot recall his name or business since getting a head wound in a shootout some months before.